merrychap/shellen/README.md

 It uses [keystone](https://github.com/keystone-engine/keystone) and [capstone](https://github.com/aquynh/capstone) engines for all provided operations.

-Shellen *works only on python3*, but it will be changed in the future!
+Shellen **works only on python3**.
+Maybe it will be changed in the future.

 ## Installing
 You can install the stable version of shellen using pip3: